Zimmi48/notes/Coq/refactoring.md

 Some different considerations may apply when the proof is designed to be shown to students.

+Use of `autorewrite` can be also quite useful for easy steps.
+However the tactic is very inefficient as soon as the database gets big.
+Maybe the database to use in a proof should be defined on the spot.

 ## Sequence of `rewrite`

 It is clear that chaining calls to `rewrite` is not the clearest way to show what's going on to the reader.